LWAYVE/android-sdk/README.md

 });
 ```

-#### Initializing the ProxSee SDK add-on module
+#### Initializing the ProxSee SDK Add-on Module
-To enable the ProxSee SDK integration support in LWAYVE, ensure the optional ProxSee add-on dependency has been added to the application's build.gradle file.
+To enable the ProxSee SDK integration support in LWAYVE, ensure the optional ProxSee add-on dependency has been added to the application's build.gradle.
 Next create and pass an instance of ProxSeeSdkAdapterFactory to LwayveSdkConfiguration.Builder when initializing the SDK:

 **Code**